ghaberek/omada-api/README.md

 ...
 ```

-Make sure you have your [Settings](#Settings) file configured correctly for this to work.
+Make sure you have your [Settings](#Settings) file configured correctly for these to work.

 ## Settings